replikativ/hasch/README.md

 I wish I could have done that instead of reimplementing my own hashing scheme for edn (there are more interesting problems).
 There is one major reason against using internal hash functions: They need to be very fast for efficient data-structures and hence trade this for potential but unlike collisions, which is unacceptable in an unsecure environment.
 For the same reason they also only work on 64 bit values, which is fine for a runtime, but not the internet.

+## Why not sort?

+This can be done, but in my benchmarks sorting took the same time as the complete hashing with xor, so it was slower and it does not scale linearly.
+It also needs double the memory to create the sorted collection.

 ## edn support

 Support for edn types on the JVM (but not yet JavaScript) is complete including records.
 This works by printing the tagged-literal and rereading it as pure edn, which also ensures that the hashed value can be reproduced beyond the current runtime.
 Your type has to be pr-str-able for this to work.
 Records already have a default serialisation.